kairichard/kairichardkoenig.de/content/about/_index.md

 ## Kai Richard König

-He likes building teams, companies, strategies, and systems in general.
-And has a track record of delivering high impact as well as developing and operating distributed systems.
+My passion is in building teams, companies, strategies, and systems in general.
+I have a track record of delivering high impact as well as developing and operating data driven and distributed systems.
+I am a skilled Software-Engineer who can cover and work with traditional as well as modern web application stacks.
+My managerial abilities help me to build organizations that constantly deliver high value.

-When not working on clients Projects he works on Open Source fixing migration code in Django or improving the documentation for the Google Python SDKs.
-For more examples of his work check the links below.
+When not working on Projects I contribute to open source fixing migration code in Django or improving the python buildpack code for now.sh.
+According to GitHub I am among the top 5% contributors of 2019 in Germany.
+Apart working with code since I was 14 years old, I love hiking, playing badminton, traveling and reading up on topics related to psychology, philosophy, investing, business building and anything tech.

 {{< rawhtml >}}
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.9.0/css/fontawesome.min.css">